-I’ve never minded flying – whether it’s a short distance flight or a longer, cross-country, or international trip.
+I’ve never minded flying – whether it’s a short-distance flight or a longer, cross-country, or international trip.
 But, as I’ve gotten older, I’ve valued having more space and in-flight amenities during my flight.
-On my recent trip from LAX to Boston Logan Airport, I decided to upgrade to JetBlue Mint to experience it for myself.

-Disclosure: I attended a media launch for JetBlue Mint years ago, but I paid for my own ticket to actually experience it inflight.
+Disclosure: I attended a media launch for JetBlue Mint years ago, but I paid for my own tickets to actually experience it in flight.
 All opinions are my own.
 I’ve worked with JetBlue on other campaigns over the years.

 What is JetBlue Mint?